-What is the Role of Godparents in the Church?
+What is the Role of Godparents in the Catholic Church?

 My husband and I used to teach the Baptism class for new parents at our parish.
 During that time, we would discuss the role of Godparents and how to prudently select holy, spiritual role models for their children.
 Regrettably, it’s very difficult in our modern day to find two practicing Catholics, both male and female, who we confidently believe would attend to our children’s spiritual development in our absence.
-So what exactly is a Godparent supposed to do or be?
+So what exactly is the role of a Godparent supposed to be?
 How can we discern a good fit for our children, and why do we have Godparents, anyway?
-I will explore the answers to these questions in this article as foundational information about the importance of Godparents and their role in our children’s lives.
+This post will explore the answers to these questions as foundational information about the value of Godparents and their beautiful role within the Catholic Church and in our children’s lives.

 History Of The Naming Of Godparents In The Catholic Church

 In the early centuries after Jesus’ death and Resurrection (about 300 A.D.), “the Church was under the persecution of the Roman Empire and had to be cautious in conducting its affairs so as to prevent pagan infiltration and persecution” (Fr.
 William Saunders).
 In addition, during Medieval times, the Sacraments of Initiation were administered concurrently (e.g., Baptism, Eucharist, and Confirmation), so the role of Godparents really was twofold.
 First, Godparents were essential in attesting to the integrity of the individual who was joining the Catholic faith, often because s/he was an adult receiving the Sacraments of Initiation (as in RCIA today).
 Second, Godparents had to protect the doctrine of the Faith from paganism and persecution in the early days.
 Finally, Godparents were critical spiritual guides if parents of a child were martyred and had no direction in the Faith.